nupplaphil/friendica/doc/en/admin/install.md

 -	those you can use in normal mode too (Currently just **database credentials**)
 -	those you can only use during installation (because Friendica will normally ignore it)

-You can use the options during installation too and skip some of the environment variables.
+You can use the options during installation too and skip some environment variables.

 **Database credentials**